learn-co-curriculum/cssi-prework-python-functions/README.md

 *Variable scope*  seems complicated but it's really important and helpful to separate function variable and global variables.

-#Conclusion
+## Conclusion
 Functions are the building block of any developer.
 In most languages, functions contain a name, optional inputs, instructions inside a code block and an option return value.
-The syntax is the only thing you need to be mindful of when creating Python functions as opposed to functions in any other language.
+As you start to dive deeper into Python, be mindful about how the syntax of a function is slightly different than in other languages.